JogoShugh/OpenEpi.com.jQueryMobile/README.md

 11. Lazy-Loading an External Module on a Button Click
 12. Thank You

+# Next Steps

+This is just a prototype.
+Some things on my mind:

+1. Using proper Backbone concepts, like [Views](http://backbonejs.org/#View) and [Routers](http://backbonejs.org/#Router), etc
+2. [Backbone Forms](https://github.com/powmedia/backbone-forms) looks better than my home-rolled `inputFields` approach.
+3. Does it actually need Knockback?
+Not really sure yet...

 # How to compile from source

 The app doesn't currently use Node.js to run, but if you want to modify and compile the JavaScript and HTML you'll need to install [Node.js](http://nodejs.org/) and [Nodefront](http://karthikv.github.com/nodefront/) in order to "compile" the Jade into static HTML.